OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 - They are securely generated.
 - They can only be used once.
 - Brute-force protection is in place (such as account lockout).
-- The user is notified when a code is used.
+- The user is notified (via email, SMS, etc) when a code is used.

 #### MFA Reset Process